yochaigal/cairn/wip/2e/forest-seeds.md

 - **Logs**: Arranged in rows of four by four.
   - A stained outline of an animal (bear, rabbit, beaver, etc.) is drawn on each.
 A drop of white is painted on the rabbit.
 It looks new.
 - **Rack**: Various animal skins are stretched tightly across, drying.
-  - Stitched together the skins are equal to two sets of protective clothing (1 Armor), and are highly resistant to environmental damage.
+  - Stitched together, the skins are equal to two sets of protective clothing (1 Armor) and are highly resistant to environmental damage.

 #### Inside the Cabin

 Very austere, with only a simple **cot** and small dining **table**.

 - **Cot**: Speckled with green moss and twigs.
 Smells faintly of rain.
   - The floor beneath the cot is thick with green moss.
-If Sweeney places his hands on the moss it falls away, revealing an underground tunnel to **4**.
+If Sweeney places his hands on the moss, it falls away, revealing an underground tunnel to **4**.
 Only Sweeney can activate this passage.
-- **Table**: On the table is a fully prepared meal of roast duck and root vegetables equal to a full meal for 2.
+- **Table**: On the table is a fully prepared meal of roast duck and root vegetables, equal to a full meal for 2.
   - A gift from Anglwyst.
-If eaten the meal on the table will reform in d12 hours.
+If eaten, the meal on the table will reform in d12 hours.

 #### Sweeney